kkibria/raspi-toolchain/README.md

 To cross-compile any executable you need the toolchain on your host and you need to get current libraries and include files from raspberry o/s image.

-Following steps will download the toolchain and o/s image and install them in your linux.
+Following steps will download the toolchain and o/s image and install toolchain and library in your linux.
 I tested them in my WSL2 ubuntu in a windows machine.

 ```bash
 mkdir temp && pushd temp